shenlin192/My-little-technique/Dashboard documentation.md

   },
 ```

 ## Dashboard Architecture
 Dashboard follows the Model–view–viewmodel (MVVM) architectural pattern mentioned above.
 View layer is managed by React and the model layer is managed by Redux.
 Based on this MVVM architecture, Antd is used.
 It provides a powerful Grid system and a large amount of rich feature build-in components.
 The role of `antd` in our `React-Redux` architecture is somehow similar to the role of `bootstrap` in the classical usage of `HTML, CSS, JS, Jquery`.

 ### Component tree of dashboard
-The following iamge illustrates .
+The following iamge illustrates the component tree of dashboard.
 Each circle corresponds to a component.
 For example, for the circle "App", you can find a `app.js` file which defines and exports an App component.
+The dirctional connector "-->" connects a child component with its parent component.
+The `router` redirects a user to different components (`profile`, `tableau de board`, `Portefeuille`, etc.) according to the `url`.

 <p align="center">
     <img src="https://github.com/shenlin192/myNotes/blob/master/Images/dashboard/dashboard_architecture_1%20.png">